-On the other hand, the Spanish tax authorities are increasing their scrutiny of the following matters:
+Spanish tax authorities have significantly increased their scrutiny of the following areas:

-- (i) Effectiveness of substance requirements required by the anti-abuse Spanish regulations on non-resident entities recipient of payments derived from interest, royalties and dividends from Spanish entities, i.e. business purpose test of non-resident entities benefitting from tax incentives derived from EU Directives or double taxation treaties. - (ii) In the field of transfer pricing within the scope of multinational corporate groups, the tax authorities are focusing on: (i) the review of the correct allocation of profits by Spanish entities according to the risks and functions assumed and performed, respectively, by the Spanish entity; (ii) recharacterisation of business models adopted by Spanish entities according to the real functions and risks; (iii) determination of PE in Spain derived from the functions carried out by dependent commercial agents (e.g. substantial functions vs ancillary or auxiliary functions); and (iv) verification of the financial expenses deductibility. - (iii) Taxation derived from operating via a company without their own means and resources by individual professionals due to the different rates for corporate tax and personal tax purposes.
+- (i) Tax audit proceedings of multinational groups, large companies and tax unities, with higher priority in companies less affected by the COVID-19 economic crisis.
+The main areas of performance are anti-tax avoidance measures, especially hybrid instruments, controlled foreign companies (CFCs), financial expense deduction and tax treaty abuse. - (ii) Control of tax and company groups. - (iii) The principal purpose test and effectiveness of substance requirements required by the Spanish anti-abuse regulations on non-resident entities recipient of payments derived from interest, royalties and dividends from Spanish entities, i.e. the business purpose test of non-resident entities benefitting from tax incentives derived from EU Directives or double taxation treaties. - (iv) In the field of transfer pricing within the scope of multinational corporate groups, the tax authorities are focusing on: (i) the review of the correct allocation of profits by Spanish entities according to the risks and functions assumed and performed, respectively, by the Spanish entity; (ii) recharacterisation of business models adopted by Spanish entities according to the real functions and risks; and (iii) determination of PE in Spain derived from the functions carried out by dependent commercial agents (e.g. substantial functions vs ancillary or auxiliary functions), etc.

+(v) Taxation derived from operating via a company without their own means and resources by individual professionals due to the different rates for corporate tax and personal tax purposes.